The Annual Update (August to November 2020) - Forms being delivered now

-We are in the middle of deliveries of the initial form.
 Reminders will go out towards the end of September.
-Please reply to the form as soon as you can, using the online method where possible.
+Return envelopes will be provided at this stage.
+Please reply to that form as soon as you can, using the online method where possible.

 You can also register throughout the year as the electoral register is updated every month.